Glass bead making: Drawn glass beads

 The drawing of glass is also ancient.
-Evidence of large-scale drawn-glass bead making has been found by archeologists in India, at sites like Arekamedu dating to the 2nd century CE.
+Evidence of large-scale drawn-glass bead making has been found by archeologists in India, at sites like Arikamedu dating to the 2nd century CE.
 The small drawn beads made by that industry have been called Indo-Pacific beads, because they may have been the single most widely traded item in history—found from the islands of the Pacific to Great Zimbabwe in southern Africa.

 There are several methods for making drawn beads, but they all involve pulling a strand out of a gather of glass in such a way as to incorporate a bubble in the center of the strand to serve as the hole in the bead.
 In Arekamedu this was accomplished by inserting a hollow metal tube into the ball of hot glass and pulling the glass strand out around it, to form a continuous glass tube.
 In the Venetian bead industry, molten glass was gathered on the end of a tool called a puntile ("puntying up"), a bubble was incorporated into the center of a gather of molten glass, and a second puntile was attached before stretching the gather with its internal bubble into a long cane.
 The pulling was a skilled process, and canes were reportedly drawn to lengths up to 200 ft long.
 The drawn tube was then chopped, producing individual drawn beads from its slices.
-The resulting beads were cooked or rolled in hot sand to round the edges without melting the holes closed; were sieved into sizes; and, usually, strung onto hanks for sale.
+The resulting beads were cooked or rolled in hot sand to round the edges without melting the holes closed.
+They were then sieved into sizes, and, usually, strung onto hanks for sale.